Momentum-Team-13/django-uptact-mnrolando3/notes.md

 - If I wanted to add a birthday to each contact, what file would I edit?
 Database to add information; list_contacts.html to add field

     - Add a birthday field to the `Contact` model.
-This field should be of type `DateField` and should be allowed to be null and empty.
+This field should be of type `DateField` and should be allowed to be null and empty. - DONE
-    - Make sure you can edit the birthday by changing the `ContactForm`.
+    - Make sure you can edit the birthday by changing the `ContactForm`. - DONE
     - Add the ability to display the birthday on the list of contacts.
-You will have to edit `templates/contacts/list_contacts.html`.
+You will have to edit `templates/contacts/list_contacts.html`. - DONE

-When you get through that, add a birthday to one of your contacts to test out your code.
+When you get through that, add a birthday to one of your contacts to test out your code. - DONE

 Task 2: